Skip to content

 The best way to prevent and control trachoma is to improve environmental conditions, reduce overcrowded housing, promote clean faces for children and promote good hygiene practices in communities.

-Trachoma, which has been a major cause of blindness among Indigenous people, is still quite common in some communities in northern and central Australia.
-Recent evidence found the prevalence of active trachoma was 11% among Indigenous children across screened communities in NT, SA and WA in 2010.
-Nationally, the prevalence of trachoma was 9% among Indigenous adults aged over 40 years in 2008, and trachoma was the equal third leading cause of blindness (alongside diabetic retinopathy).
+Trachoma, which has been a major cause of blindness among Aboriginal and Torres Strait Islander people, is still quite common in some communities in northern and central Australia.
+Recent evidence found the prevalence of active trachoma was 11% among Aboriginal children across screened communities in NT, SA and WA in 2010.
+Nationally, the prevalence of trachoma was 9% among Aboriginal and Torres Strait Islander adults aged over 40 years in 2008, and trachoma was the equal third leading cause of blindness (alongside diabetic retinopathy).

 Cowling CS, Popovic G, Liu BC, Ward JS, Snelling TL, Kaldor JM, Wilson DP (2012) Australian trachoma surveillance annual report, 2010.
 Communicable Diseases Intelligence; 36(3): E242–E250